You will pay in-state/in province tuition/fees directly to your host campus.

 Technology: Computer Engineering Technology, Graphic Communications Technology, Manufacturing Engineering Technology

 For Plan A U.S. students, aid is awarded by and disbursed from your host campus.
 Students apply for federally funded financial aid by using the FAFSA code of their host campus.
 Host campuses award aid to eligible incoming Plan A students on a first-come, first-served basis as long as funds are available.
 Ask your home campus NSE coordinator if your campus awards aid to their own outgoing students.
 If so, do not apply for aid from your host campus.

 For eligible Plan A applicants U.S. federal financial aid may be available in the following programs:

 For eligible Plan B students, aid is awarded by and disbursed from your home campus.

 Regardless of Plan A or Plan B, students exchanging to or from Canada, apply for financial aid at their home campus.

 Students must complete their housing contract and pay their first installment payment by May 1st.

 Meal Plans Per Quarter

 NSE students typically live in apartments (Cerro Vista or Poly Canyon Village) and no meal plan required.
-There are four dining plans to choose from: Freedom, Flexibility, Security, and Apartment Life.
-The dining plans differ in the number of dining credits and amount of Plus$ Dollars.
-For more information, see the Campus Dining websitehttp://www.calpolydining.com/.
+There are two dining plan options - 19 Metro Fast Pass and Campus Express.
+For more information, see the Campus Dining website http://www.calpolydining.com/.